Raatle/RTSAssist/README.md

 you are having trouble micromanaging ships remember the AI is fully capable without you and sometimes just a little influence makes all the difference.

+NOTE: The src file in this directory is only updated on digit releases i.e., 0.1.5 to 0.1.6 will update.
+0.1.5a to 0.1.5b will not.
+The latest src file is found in the latest release.